 Although the concept that both spouses should equally share the financial benefits of their marriage upon separation sounds simple, putting the principle into practice can be complicated.
 A Toronto property division lawyer understands the issues that can arise and could provide valuable counsel.

 Do not attempt to handle property division without the input of a seasoned legal professional.
-Reach out to local lawyer Paul Riley with any questions or concerns about splitting property with your spouse.
+Reach out to our team with any questions or concerns about splitting property with your spouse.

 Now you can have your Consultation with Paul Riley any time from the comfort of your own home.
 With video calls from Zoom, your Team at The Riley Divorce & Family Law Firm can meet with you virtually, and learn about your case.
 All you need is a smartphone, tablet, laptop, or desktop with a built-in camera and microphone.